 Creditors still contacting you - debt management plans

-If you've got a debt management plan (DMP), you may find your creditors are still contacting you or asking for payment, even though you're making payments they've agreed to.
+If you've got a debt management plan (DMP), you might find your creditors are still contacting you or asking for payment, even though you're making payments they've agreed to.

 This page explains why creditors might still contact you and what you can do about it.